daniellittledev/Blog/src/content/posts/type-safe-hypermedia-controls.md

 ## Contextual Relationships

-In the `AccountResourse`  above you can see there are three potential actions.
+In the `AccountResource`  above you can see there are three potential actions.
 The `update` action is always available but `activate` and `deactivate` are optional so the client only has to check for the presence of the optional relationships.
 The server can then decide when these optional actions are available, enabling the actions for the client based on the state of the resource.

 ```typescript
 const account = fetchAccount(url)